 I also want to point out that if you’re running OPNsense, it makes sense to run WireGuard there.
-There are plenty of devices where you can run it, but generally, I find it best to run on a router.
+There are plenty of devices where you can run it, but generally, I find it best to run WireGuard in OPNsense (or any router, for that matter).

 How to Set Up WireGuard in OPNsense